Jarbas Passarinho

 Jarbas Gonçalves Passarinho (11 January 1920 – 5 June 2016) was a Brazilian military officer and politician.
 Passarinho began his political career when he was appointed Governor of Pará.
 He served as head of several government ministries during both the Brazilian military government (1964–1985) and the transition to democracy.
-His government portfolio's included Minister of Labor (1967–1969), Minister of Education (1969–1974), Minister of Social Security (1983–1985), and Minister of Justice (1990–1992).
+His government portfolios included Minister of Labor (1967–1969), Minister of Education (1969–1974), Minister of Social Security (1983–1985), and Minister of Justice (1990–1992).
 Passarinho was also a member of the Federal Senate, representing Pará for two tenures during military rule and the return to democracy, including a period as President of the Federal Senate from 1981 to 1983.

 Biography

 Jarbas Passarinho was born on 11 January 1920, in Xapuri, Acre, to Inacio de Loiola Passarinho, a small business owner, and Julia Gonçalves Passarinho.
 He attended Escola Preparatoria de Cadetes de Porto Alegre and Escola Militar do Realango in Rio de Janeiro to prepare for a career in the Brazilian Army.

 He was an army officer when the Brazilian Armed Forces seized power in 1964 and established the Brazilian military government, a military dictatorship which ruled the country from 1964 to 1985.
 He began his political career in Pará in 1964, when President Humberto de Alencar Castelo Branco, the country's first leader following the 1964 Brazilian coup d'état, appointed Passarinho as the Governor of Pará.
 Passarinho served as governor from 1964 to 1966, when he left the governor's office to take a seat in the Federal Senate.
 He would be succeeded in 1966 by his protege, Major Alacid Nunes.

 He joined the National Renewal Alliance (ARENA), the party of the military government, after other political parties were disbanded in October 1965.

 Passarinho stepped down as Governor of Pará in 1966 and was elected to the Federal Senate, also representing Pará, as a member of the National Renewal Alliance (ARENA), the official political party of the military government.
 In 1967, the same year that Passarinho retired from the Brazilian Army with the rank of colonel, President Artur da Costa e Silva appointed him as Minister of Labor, which he headed from 1967 to 1969.
 As Minister, Passarinho supported Institutional Act 5, December 1968 law which granted sweeping powers to the military regime.

 President Artur da Costa e Silva suffered from deteriorating health throughout 1969 and left office in August 1969, just a few months before his death in December 1969.
 Costa e Silva's successor, President Emílio Garrastazu Médici, another military leader, who took office on 30 October 1969, asked Passarinho to become his Minister of Education soon after taking office.
 Passarinho headed the Ministry of Education November 1969 until March 1974.
 He remained in his seat as a member of the Federal Senate after leaving the Ministry of Education in 1974.